-- 9. Plaintiffs' claims for injuries sustained by reason of, inter alia, defendants' violations of §§1 and 2 of the Sherman Act, 15 U.S.C. §§1 and 2, are brought pursuant the Clayton Act, 15 U.S.C. §§15 and 26, to obtain damages and injunctive relief and the costs of this suit, including reasonable attorneys' fees. - 10.
-This Court has original federal question jurisdiction over the Sherman Act claims asserted in this Court pursuant to 28 U.S.C. §§1331 and 1337, and §§4 and 16 of the Clayton Act, 15 U.S.C. §§15 and 26. - 11.
-Venue is proper in this judicial district pursuant to §12 of the Clayton Act, 15 U.S.C. §22, and 28 U.S.C. §1391(b), (c) and (d), because defendants reside, transact business, are found, or have agents in this District, and a substantial part of the events giving rise to plaintiffs' claims occurred, and a substantial portion of the affected interstate trade and commerce described below has been carried out, in this
+9. Plaintiff's claims for injuries sustained by reason of, inter alia, defendants' violations of §§1 and 2 of the Sherman Act, 15 U.S.C. §§1 and 2, are brought pursuant the Clayton Act, 15 U.S.C. §§15 and 26, to obtain damages and injunctive relief and the costs of this suit, including reasonable attorneys' fees.

-District.
-Venue is also proper in this District because acts in furtherance of the alleged wrongdoing took place here.

-Further, defendants operate and transact business within the District, 12. defendants have substantial contacts with this District, and defendants engaged in illegal conduct that was directed at, and had the effect of causing injury to, persons and entities residing, located, or doing business in the District.
-ABMS's contacts with the State of California are extensive.
+- 10. This Court has original federal question jurisdiction over the Sherman Act claims asserted in this Court pursuant to 28 U.S.C. §§1331 and 1337, and §§4 and 16 of the Clayton Act, 15 U.S.C. §§15 and 26. - Venue is proper in this judicial district pursuant to §12 of the Clayton 11.
+Act, 15 U.S.C. §22, and 28 U.S.C. §1391(b), (c) and (d), because defendants reside, transact business, are found, or have agents in this District; a substantial part of the events giving rise to plaintiff's claims occurred in this District; and a substantial portion of the affected interstate trade and commerce described below has been carried out in this District.
+Venue is also proper in this District because acts in furtherance of the alleged wrongdoing took place here. - 12.
+Further, defendants operate and transact business within this District, defendants have substantial contacts with this District, and defendants engaged in illegal conduct that was directed at, and had the effect of causing injury to, persons and entities residing, located, or doing business in this District.
+ABMS's and ABOS's contacts with the State of California are extensive.
 It is estimated that almost one in every eight physicians in the United States resides in California - more than any other U.S. state.